learning-zone/python-basics/README.md

 ## Q. What are accessors, mutators, and @property?

 Ans.
 What we call getters and setters in languages like Java, we term accessors and mutators in Python.
-In Java, if we have a user-defined class with a property ‘x’, we have methods like getX() and setX().
+In Java, if we have a user-defined class with a property 'x', we have methods like getX() and setX().
 In Python, we have @property, which is syntactic sugar for property().
 This lets us get and set variables without compromising on the conventions.
 For a detailed explanation on property, refer to Python property.

 ## Q. Differentiate between the append() and extend() methods of a list.